OpenBCI/OpenBCI_NodeJS/README.md

 **_Returns_** a promise, fulfilled if the command was sent to the board and the `.processBytes()` function is ready to reach for the specified channel.

-### .impedanceTestStartAll()
+### .impedanceTestAllChannels()

-To apply test signals to all the channels and all inputs on an OpenBCI board.
+To apply test signals to the channels on the OpenBCI board used to test for impedance.
+This can take a little while to actually run (<8 seconds)!

 **Note, you must be connected in order to set the test commands.
-Also this method can take up to 2 seconds to send all commands!**

-**_Returns_** a promise, fulfilled once all the commands are sent to the board.

-### .impedanceTestStopAll()

-To stop applying test signals to all the channels and inputs on an OpenBCI board.

-**Note, you must be connected in order to set the test commands.
-Also this method can take up to 2 seconds to send all commands!**
+Also this method can take up to 5 seconds to send all commands!**

-**_Returns_** a promise, fulfilled once all the commands are sent to the board.
+**_Returns_** a promise with the impedanceObject, fulfilled once all the commands are sent to the board.

-### .impedanceTestStartChannel(channelNumber,pInput,nInput)
+### .impedanceTestChannel(channelNumber)

-To apply the impedance test signal to an input for any given channel.
+Run a complete impedance test on a single channel, applying the test signal individually to P & N inputs.

 **_channelNumber_**

+A Number, specifies which channel you want to test.

+**_Returns_** a promise that resolves a single channel impedance object.

+### .impedanceTestSetChannel(channelNumber,pInput,nInput)

+To apply the impedance test signal to both the pInput and the nInput input for any given channel.
+Sends command to the OpenBCI board.

+**_channelNumber_**

 A number specifying which channel you want to get apply the test signal to.
-Only 1-8 at this time.

 **_pInput_**